Toyota Corolla iM Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Toyota Corolla iM are $1,218 a year with full coverage.
-Comprehensive costs approximately $220 a year, collision costs $380, and liability costs $460.
-A liability-only policy costs as little as $510 a year, with high-risk insurance costing around $2,638.
-Teenage drivers receive the highest rates at $4,740 a year or more.
+The average insurance rates for a Toyota Corolla iM are $1,218 a year including full coverage.
+Comprehensive costs around $220 a year, collision costs $380, and liability insurance is $460.
+A liability-only policy costs around $510 a year, with high-risk insurance costing around $2,638.
+16-year-old drivers cost the most to insure at $4,740 a year or more.

 Average premium for full coverage: $1,218

-These estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and Corolla iM trim levels.
+Estimates include $500 physical damage insurance deductibles, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all 50 U.S. states and Corolla iM trim levels.

-Your location can make a big difference on the price of insurance.
-Rural locations tend to have a lower frequency of collision claims than densely populated cities.
+Choosing to live in a large city has a significant impact on the price of insurance.
+Areas with sparse population are shown to have a lower frequency of comprehensive and collision claims than congested cities.

-These examples demonstrate why it is important to compare rates using their specific location and risk profile, instead of making a decision based on average rates.
+The examples above highlight why it is important to compare rates quotes for a specific zip code and risk profile, rather than relying on rate averages.

 Use the form below to get customized rates for your location.